 This section is the policy core of the Official Plan.
-Within the broad policy framework laid down by the previous section, the following Objectives provide more precise statements that address specific issues and concerns within the Rural Municipality of West River.
+Within the broad policy framework laid down by the previous section, the following Objectives provide more precise statements that address specific issues and concerns within the Municipality.

 Policies and Plan Actions outline the proposed course of action to achieve the performance targets described in the Objectives.
 Policies detail the approach the Municipality will take in pursuing its Objectives.
 Plan Actions are concrete measures that implement that approach.